Subgin/tonic/README.md

 category_pages: false  # Disable
 ```

-**Features:**
-- **Automatic generation**: Creates one page per unique category at `/category/[slugified-category-name].html`
-- **Responsive design**: Uses the same grid layout as the main collection page
-- **Navigation**: Includes back and share buttons (similar to detail pages)
-- **Category linking**: Item cards automatically link category names to their respective category pages

 **Example generated URLs:**
-- Items with `category: Transportation` → `/category/transportation.html`
+- Items with `category: Design` → `/category/design.html`
-- Items with `category: Luxury Goods & Jewelry` → `/category/luxury-goods-jewelry.html`
+- Items with `category: Research and Development` → `/category/research-and-development.html`

-If you want to customize how category pages look, you can edit the HTML template at `source/templates/collection/category_page.html.erb`.
+If you want to customize how category pages look, you can edit the HTML template at [`source/templates/collection/category_page.html.erb`](source/templates/collection/category_page.html.erb).

 #### Font family